moise-mulungu/mixed-react-projects/src/features/real-time-chat/firebase/firebase-vocab.md

 Firebase offers two distinct data storage services, Firebase Realtime Database and Firestore, each with unique features and use cases.
 * The firebase/database module, also known as Firebase Realtime Database, is an older, yet still used service providing real-time JSON data storage and synchronization
 * The firebase/firestore module, or Firestore, is a modern, scalable NoSQL cloud database suitable for complex applications due to its advanced querying and scaling capabilities.
+* In the two projects, i am using both, but firebase/firestore is more used in both projects for collections and documents related functions.

-()DM: todoMM: is firebase/firestore a subset of firebase/database? is firebase/firestore more commonly used, or is it firebase/database an old/rarely-used module? which are you using in your real-time-chat and expense repos? incorporate your answers in the bullet points above.
+(done)DM: todoMM: is firebase/firestore a subset of firebase/database? is firebase/firestore more commonly used, or is it firebase/database an old/rarely-used module? which are you using in your real-time-chat and expense repos? incorporate your answers in the bullet points above.
 MM: redefine them in a more concise way.
-DM: you didnt answer the last question. otherwise good changes.
+DM: you didnt answer the last question. otherwise good changes.MM: ok

 ## firebase/firestore:
 This is the Cloud Firestore module.
 It provides a flexible, scalable database for mobile, web, and server development.